jefnic23/spot-the-plane/README.md

 - [ ] Add button to mark planes with incorrect metadata
 - [ ] Fix miniplane borders on shareable
 - [ ] Improve Lighthouse scores
-- [ ] Change fullscreen menus into smaller modals?
+- [ ] Change fullscreen menus into smaller modals (only on desktop)
+- [ ] Create container component to get consistent styling
 ---
 - Check all planes in DB for viability
     - [x] ERJ 140